-While there are several tools that can help you with resizing and restructuring your images, using Photoshop to resize an image is perhaps one of your best options.
-This is probably the most used function in the software, even amongst casual users of Photoshop.
+While there are several tools that can help you with resizing and cropping your images, using Photoshop to resize an image is perhaps one of your best options.
+This is also probably the most used function in the software, even amongst casual users of Photoshop.

 Related: How to Crop an Image in Photoshop